Dave Farrish

 David Allan Farrish (born August 1, 1956) is a Canadian former professional ice hockey defenceman who played 430 games in the National Hockey League (NHL) with the New York Rangers, Quebec Nordiques, and Toronto Maple Leafs between 1976 and 1984.
-He featured in the 1979 Stanley Cup Finals with the Rangers.
+He featured in the 1979 Stanley Cup Final with the Rangers.

 He also played in the American Hockey League and won the Eddie Shore Award as the league's best defenceman during the 1981–82 season.
 After his playing career Farrish worked as a coach.

 Coaching career

 Farrish has served as head coach for the Moncton Hawks, Salt Lake Golden Eagles, Fort Wayne Komets, Springfield Falcons, Louisiana IceGators and the Pensacola Ice Pilots.
 At the NHL level, Farrish served as an assistant coach to Randy Carlyle with the Anaheim Ducks from 2005 to the middle of the 2011-12 season.
 On March 3, 2012, Farrish was appointed an assistant coach, again under Carlyle, with the Toronto Maple Leafs.
 Farrish was let go by the Maple Leafs in May 2014.
 He won the Stanley Cup with Anaheim in 2007.

 Farrish was named as an assistant coach for the Colorado Avalanche on July 7, 2015.
 On May 23, 2017, Farrish was relieved of these duties.